ECronin1973/programming-for-data-analytics/README.md

 ---

-## Assignment 3: Email Domain Analysis (Pie Chart)
+## Assignment 3: domains

+### Overview
+This assignment involves creating a Jupyter notebook that analyzes a dataset of 1,000 people to extract and visualize the most common email domains.
+The notebook reads a CSV file containing personal information, extracts the domain names from email addresses, counts their occurrences, and generates a pie chart to display the distribution of the top email domains.
+Less frequent domains are grouped into an "Others" category for clarity.

+Objectives:
+- **Data Extraction:** Extract email domains from a dataset of 1,000 people downloaded from the web.
+- **Frequency Counting:** Count the occurrences of each email domain.
+- **Visualisation:** Create a pie chart to visualise the distribution of the top email domains.
+- **Image Output:** Save the pie chart as a high-resolution image file (JPG).

 ### Files
 - `assignments/notebooks/assignment03-pie.ipynb`
-  Jupyter notebook that reads `people.csv`, extracts email domains, counts their frequency, and generates a styled pie chart of the top domains.
+  This Jupyter notebook reads `people.csv`, extracts email domains, counts their frequency, and generates a styled pie chart of the top domains.
 Lower-frequency domains are grouped into an "Others" slice for readability.
 - `assignments/data/people.csv`
-  Dataset of 1,000 individuals.
+  Downloaded dataset of 1,000 individuals.
 The `Email` column is used to extract domain names.

 ### How It Works
 - Loads `people.csv` into a pandas DataFrame.